Home

 You can also have a picnic at Babcock Ranch.
 You can bring your own picnic basket or enjoy a lunch of BBQ pork sandwiches, hot dogs and finger foods in the Gator Shack Restaurant.

-The Babcock Ranch was sold not long ago to Kitson & Partners, a development company.
-The sale will probably not affect the future of Babcock Wildnerness Adventures.
+The Babcock Ranch was sold several years ago to Kitson & Partners, a development company.
+The company kept the operation of Babcock Ranch Eco Tours open to the public.

-The Kitson group intends to create a brand new city appropriately named Babcock Ranch.
+The Kitson group has developed a brand new city appropriately named Babcock Ranch.
 They donated all but 17,000 acres of the ranch to the state.

-Babcock Ranch (the new City) will have a state-of-the-art $ 300 million Florida Solar Power plant.
-The city will consume less power than the plant will produce.
+Babcock Ranch (the new City) has a state-of-the-art $ 300 million Florida Solar Power plant.
+The city consumes less power than the plant produces.

-Most of the land adjacent to the new city will be preserved in its natural condition.
+Most of the land adjacent to the new city is being preserved in its natural condition.

 DIRECTIONS